mensonones/nPhoneKIT/README.md

 ---

-# URGENT UPDATE INFORMATION: Recommended to read this [latest post](https://nlcky.solutions/?p=35) before using nPhoneKIT, for new and existing users.
+## Recommended to read this [latest post](https://nlcky.solutions/?p=35) before using nPhoneKIT, for new and existing users.

 ---